vishn412/LinuxKernel/Task2/README.md

    make olddefconfig
  ```

-  - Compile the kernel and modules
+  - Compile the kernel and modules (Note: Do not compile as root)

   ```
     make or make -j8